matteobortolazzo/its-devops-resources/README.md

 Be a good engineer doesn't mean to be fast.
 Your brain is more important than your hands.

 HOWEVER, if you are also fast, it's better.
+If you are fast you won't experience those micro context switches that slow you down and you can just type as the speed of thought.

 Here are some tools that can help you be faster:
 - **Keyboard**: Minimize the use of the mouse, they keyboard is faster, and you can do more with it.
   - **Mechanical keyboards**: They are more comfortable and better feedback [Great price/quality](https://www.keychron.com/)
   - **Touch typing**: It's faster than looking at the keyboard